Common misconceptions about crypto market making

 Opening up a conversation on crypto market making is always a bit tricky.
 There seems to be a lot of misunderstanding and confusion out there as to what market making actually is, and why it certainly can be used to benefit the entire crypto ecosystem.

 Wash trading means buying and selling your own orders, thus creating fake volume.
-This practice will have little positive impact on the organic volume of your token.
-Instead the market maker is continuously paying trading fees making this strategy expensive to run.
-Good market making algorithms put out orders that get bought up by other participants in the market, creating real organic volume.
+This practice will have, but little to no positive impact on the organic volume of your token.
+Instead, the market maker is continuously paying trading fees making this strategy expensive to run.
+Good market-making algorithms put out orders that get bought up by other participants in the market, creating real organic volume.

 • “Market making is simply running a trading bot”